Ohio

 Voter Registration

-To register to vote, you must provide your Ohio driver’s license or state identification card number or the last four digits of your social security number.
+To register to vote online, you must provide your Ohio driver’s license or state identification card number and the last four digits of your social security number.
+You can register on paper forms using just your social security number.

-Registered voters in Ohio must confirm their identity when voting in person.
+Registered voters in Ohio must confirm their identity when voting in person with one of the acceptable forms of photo ID.

 Voting In-Person